Penny

 Someone hit my arm, there was splashing, the eyedroppers were

-different sizes, people were fooling around at my table, sometimes the penny that I needed was not in the box. |
+different sizes, people were fooling around at my table, sometimes

 Scientific Method Write-up